He was aware that he was still a child: Reception

 "He was aware that he was still a child" was first broadcast on February 21, 1996, and drew a 7.7% audience share on Japanese television.
 In July 2020, Comic Book Resources reported an 8.6/10 rating for the installment on IMDb, making it the sixth-highest-rated Evangelion episode.
-Gainax also released official merchandise based on the episode, including a line of official tee-shirts.
+Gainax also released official merchandise based on the episode, including a line of official T-shirts.

 Some reviewers, while still praising the episode, were divided on the use of flashbacks and characterization.
-Akio Nagatomi of The Anime Café praised the episode for its music, the performances of the voice actress Kotono Mitsuishi performance as Misato in the final scene, and the direction, particularly the use of flashbacks.
+Akio Nagatomi of The Anime Café praised the episode for its music, the performance of the voice actress Kotono Mitsuishi as Misato in the final scene, and the direction, particularly the use of flashbacks.
 According to Nagatomi, "the direction is very tight, and the quick cuts to various scenes are skillfully interwoven with the main storyline that the viewer receives the background information, without getting confused in timelines".
 Nagatomi also said Evangelion does a good job of introducing interpersonal relationships between characters, but the characterization is superficial and two-dimensional, and the show is reluctant to yield information and it does so in almost-frustrating ways.
 Kenneth Lee of Anime News Network criticized the use of flashbacks and lamented the lack of clear explanations of plot elements, such as Yui's death and Misato's aphasia.
-Max Covill of Film School Rejects also criticized the excess of information but wrote the episode "is a fascinating look into the lives of the many supporting characters in the series pre-Nerv".
+Max Covill of Film School Rejects also criticized the excess of information, but wrote the episode "is a fascinating look into the lives of the many supporting characters in the series pre-Nerv".

 Other reviewers praised "He was aware that he was still a child".
+Protoculture Addicts magazine gave a positive review of the home video releases of the episode and "Don't Be".
 Dennis Redmond described the scene in which Misato discovers Kaji's death as "heartbreaking".
+Yahoo! praised the episode and wrote, "When a show gets as confusing as Evangelion, viewers can appreciate an episode centered around explanations".
 Alex Walker, writing for Kotaku, ranked "He was aware that he was still a child" among the best episodes of Neon Genesis Evangelion, saying that the scenes in which Kaji talks to his killer and Misato begins to cry upon discovering his death are among the "most iconic scenes in the series".
 DVD Talk noted the episode's plot is sometimes difficult to follow because of the time jumps, but said it "successfully pushes the series into high gear as the finale approaches".
 In its review of the home video release of "He was aware that he was still a child" and the following episode "Don't Be", GameFan described the in-depth exploration of Nerv's origins as the most interesting part of the volume.
 Digitally Obsessed described the insights into Ritsuko, Misato, and Kaji as "intriguing (and perhaps shocking)".